himori123/metamore/README.md

 # metamore
 This script uses the waybackurls tool to explore URLs in search of a variety of files, such as texts, documents, images and much more.
-The process is automated and implements multithreading for maximum download efficiency.
-All downloaded files are organized in a numbered folder structure and then subjected to a detailed metadata analysis to provide additional information about their content.
+The process is automated and without multithreading for maximum download efficiency.
+All downloaded files are organized in a numbered folder structure and then subjected to detailed metadata analysis to provide additional information about their content.

 OBS: You can import other tools besides waybackurls